agab0110/Cursa-traceability-backend/README.md

 ```
 cp .env.example .env
 ```
-Then you need to generate the porject key
+Then you need to generate the project key
 ```
 php artisan key:generate
 ```